 The HowToAV.tv team talks to Tom Colman of Shure UK to explain the different types of gooseneck microphones available for the AV / audio market.

-First and foremost they are a microphone.
-They are designed for AV and conferencing environments, or environments where you need to have spoken word being picked up but where the presenter does not want to use a hand held microphone.
+Gooseneck microphones are designed for AV and conferencing environments, public address paging systems or environments where you need to have spoken word being picked up but where the presenter does not want to use a hand held microphone e.g. to be used with a lectern.
 Gooseneck microphones are chosen over boundary microphones also when there are things that may block the source (someone’s voice) from effectively getting to the microphone.

 Gooseneck microphones pick up sound from the top area and it comes usually with what we call a directional microphone, picking up sound in a fairly wide pattern which is called cardioid.
 Or you could use a super cardioid which is slightly tighter, a more closed polar pattern.
 The microphone which may or may not have a windshield to protect against breath noise and that kind of stuff will be mounted on the end of a gooseneck, which can range anywhere between about 5 -18 inches in length.